styropyr0/oled.h/Readme.md

 #### Using Fragments

-You can create a
+You can create a Fragmentto hold multiple Drawable objects.

-Fragment

- to hold multiple

-Drawable

- objects.
 Drawables can be added, updated, or removed dynamically.

 ```cpp
 #include <SSD1306.h>